coder/coder/docs/about/architecture.md

   zone with _Coder Server_ instances and provisioners.
 High availability is recommended but not essential for small deployments.
-- Single replica deployment is a special case that can address a tiny/small/proof-of-concept installation on a single virtual machine serving less than 100 workspace users.
+- Single replica deployment is a special case that can address a tiny/small/proof-of-concept installation on a single virtual machine.
+If you are serving more than 100 users/workspaces, you should add more replicas.

 **Coder workspace**

-- For small deployments consider a lightweight workspace runtime like [Sysbox](https://github.com/nestybox/sysbox) container runtime.
+- For small deployments consider a lightweight workspace runtime like the [Sysbox](https://github.com/nestybox/sysbox) container runtime.
 Learn more how to enable
   [docker-in-docker using Sysbox](https://asciinema.org/a/kkTmOxl8DhEZiM2fLZNFlYzbo?speed=2).